Rubin2025NLMCAPIT

 Abstract

-At their core, anti-learning systems that enable systematic abuses of power over time can be thought of as systems that fundamentally refuse to learn and correct themselves even in the wake of causing egregious harms (although they may say otherwise).
+At their core, anti-learning systems that enable systemic abuses of power over time can be thought of as systems that fundamentally refuse to learn and correct themselves, even in the wake of causing egregious harms (although they may state otherwise).
 This discussion illuminates several key qualities of such malignant systems, as well as describes the incipient transdisciplinary science and corresponding emerging movement aimed at Combating Abuses of Power to Ignite Transformation in Anti-Learning Systems (CAPITALS).
-It further explores whether for all the duplicity, dysfunction, and destructiveness characterizing such ecosystems, there may nonetheless be something analogous to laws of nature governing them; if so, there exists potential to harness such forces to engender systemic transformation.
-The analysis closes by exploring examples of mobilizing the playbook into action.
+The discussion alliteratively proffers seven characteristics of anti-learning systems, all beginning with the letter D. It explores whether for all the duplicity, dysfunction, and destructiveness characterizing such ecosystems, there may nonetheless be something analogous to laws of nature governing them.
+If so, there exists potential to harness such forces to engender systemic transformation.
+Hence, it hypothesizes that there are laws related to amassing and abusing power analogous to Newton’s Laws of Motion: 1) One seeking to amass power, who is in motion toward an ideological extreme, remains in motion unless acted upon by an opposing force; 2) Abuse accelerates in proportion to power amassed and inversely to mechanisms of accountability; and 3) For every action aimed at amassing power, there is a disproportionate and opposite overreaction.
+The analysis closes by exploring examples of mobilizing this playbook into action.

 KeyPhrases